HOTSONHONET/Coding_practice/Striver's sheets/SDE-sheet(CORE).md

 12. Indexing in DBMS
 13. What is DDL (Data Definition Language)
 14. What is DML (Data Manipulation Language)
 15. What is normalization ?
 Types of them ..
+[Read upto 5NF](https://www.javatpoint.com/dbms-normalization)
 16. What is denormalization ?
 17. What is functional dependency ?
 [Resource](https://www.geeksforgeeks.org/types-of-functional-dependencies-in-dbms/)
 18. E-R Model ?